Databricks FeatureEngineeringClient

 The list of materialized features.

-- create_kafka_config(*, name: str, bootstrap_servers: str, subscription_mode: SubscriptionMode, auth_config: AuthConfig, key_schema: Optional[SchemaConfig] = None, value_schema: Optional[SchemaConfig] = None, extra_options: Optional[Dict[str, str]] = None) KafkaConfig
+- create_kafka_config(*, name: str, bootstrap_servers: str, subscription_mode: SubscriptionMode, auth_config: AuthConfig, key_schema: Optional[SchemaConfig] = None, value_schema: Optional[SchemaConfig] = None, extra_options: Optional[Dict[str, str]] = None, backfill_source: Optional[Union[BackfillSource, str]] = None) KafkaConfig

 Note